-Senso-Ji Temple in Asakusa, Tokyo, Japan has a beautiful 5 story pagoda, and several temple halls, plus a gorgeous garden just a few blocks from Tokyo SkyTree.
-Built in 645 and rebuilt after it was destroyed during World War II, Senso-Ji Temple is not only one of Japan’s largest and most popular temples, it’s also a symbol of Japan’s national pride, determination, and the immutability of their history.
+Senso-Ji Temple in Asakusa, Tokyo, Japan, has a beautiful five story pagoda, and several temple halls, plus a gorgeous garden just a few blocks from Tokyo SkyTree.
+Built in 645 and rebuilt after it was destroyed during World War II, Senso-Ji Temple is not only one of Japan’s largest and most popular temples, but it’s also a symbol of Japan’s national pride, determination, and the immutability of their history.

 Name: Senso-Ji Temple

 Location: Asakusa, Tokyo, Japan

 Senso-Ji (also 浅草寺 or Sensōji) Buddhist Temple in Asakusa, Tokyo, is one of Japan’s largest temples.
 It is open 365 days a year and is a very popular place for Japanese to go for their first temple visit of the year, after the new year.
 The temple was built, according to legend, because in the year 628, two brothers fished a statue of Kannon, the goddess of Mercy, out of a lake (or river), and although they tried time and time again to get rid of the statue by putting it back or destroying it, the statue would find its way back to them.
 This statue’s creepy persistence eventually inspired the two brothers and their families to build a temple to this relentless entity, which evidently satisfied Kannon, because she left them alone and now allegedly dwells at Senso-ji.
 Legend says that these two brothers were destined to find the statue because she knew that they wouldn’t rest until they built her a beautiful temple, which they certainly did (although, it seems to me it was more to get rid of a creepy stalker statue rather than out of devotion, but, what do I know?).